Follow me on YouTube @LucidBerlin or on Instagram @lucidbln for the most recent updates on personal projects and events…

+Follow me on YouTube @LucidBerlin or on Instagram @lucidbln for the most recent updates on personal projects and events…

+>

-(2018) Welcome Above – virtual reality game
+> (2018) Welcome Above – virtual reality game

+>

-I’m thrilled to have done the music, sound design and voiceovers for this exciting, intense audio-driven VR bird simulation project.
+> I’m thrilled to have done the music, sound design and voiceovers for this exciting, intense audio-driven VR bird simulation project.
 As a bird, the user flies through dreamy landscapes, all the while creating her/his own soundtrack in the process.
-Oh, how I’ve fallen even more in love with interactive sound design, and there’s no turning back!
+It’s official: I’ve fallen completely in love with interactive sound design, and there’s no turning back!

+>

-Learning how to work with Unity on such an intense, full-time project (whose completion ran from May to December 2018) was an exciting and complex challenge.
+> Learning how to work with Unity on such an intense, full-time project (whose completion ran from May to December 2018) was an exciting and complex challenge.
 And Unity is what I did the bulk of the time…doing not only run-of-the-mill soundtracking, but also game design, 3D sound object placement and complex zoning.
 I worked extremely close with the developers who created a personalized, in-house Unity sound editor just for me.
 (I feel so spoiled.)
 All in all, it was an extremely intense and time-consuming project for such a small team – but we’re stoked about the results.

+>

-For anyone interested in the process, here you can follow the development (which happened only during sporadic, week-long creative retreats) over the past several years.
+> For anyone interested in the process, here you can follow some of the development (which happened only during sporadic, week-long creative retreats) over the past several years.
 My little birdy-blog:

+>

-(2016) The first prototype for our bird flight simulation was mostly built during an intensive 7-day retreat at the Farbrausch “Elite-Haus” and thus far includes 4 worlds.
+> (2016) The first prototype for our bird flight simulation was mostly built during an intensive 7-day retreat at the Farbrausch “Elite-Haus” and thus far includes 4 worlds.
 Everything’s very much still a work in progress and being chiseled out, but here’s a tiny glimpse into one of the landscapes in its current stage.
 More to come…